Fluffy Chocolate Mousse

-Beam me up, Choccie!
-Yes, our colleague and fellow-foodie Justine has been boldly going to the new frontiers of aquafaba cooking!
-This stunning and simple chocolate mousse has the mouthfeel of the stuff made with eggs – but of course, it’s all completely and deliciously vegan.
+Viva!’s Head of Research and fellow-foodie, Dr Justine Butler, has been boldly going to new frontiers of aquafaba cooking!
+Her stunning and simple chocolate mousse has the fluffy mouthfeel of the stuff made with eggs – but, of course, it’s all completely and deliciously vegan.

 Gluten free